I talk to people who are enthusiastic about passive real estate investing all the time.

 Ultimately, when you invest in apartments, you’re investing in the basic need of shelter.
 In good times and bad, people need a roof over their heads.
 The demand for shelter makes this asset class very stable.

 So what’s better than investing in one apartment building?
-Investing in two apartment buildings of course.
-Please forgive my tongue-in-cheek response, but I’m trying to make a point.
+Investing in two apartment buildings, of course.
+Please forgive my tongue-in-cheek response.
+I’m trying to make a point.

 An important concept in investing is diversification.